-GASB Statement No. 77 - Tax Abatement Disclosures.
-Effective date: the requirements of this Statement are effective for reporting periods beginning after December 15, 2015.
+GASB Statement No. 77, Tax Abatement Disclosures. - Effective date: the requirements of this Statement are effective for reporting periods beginning after December 15, 2015 (earlier application was encouraged and was applied at the Authority).
 This Statement requires governments that enter into tax abatement agreements to disclose the following information about the agreements:

-- Brief descriptive information, such as the tax being abated, the authority under which tax abatements are provided, eligibility criteria, the mechanism by which taxes are abated, provisions for recapturing abated taxes, and the types of commitments made by tax abatement recipients - The gross dollar amount of taxes abated during the period - Commitments made by a government, other than to abate taxes, as part of a tax abatement agreement.
+- Brief descriptive information, such as the tax being abated, the Authority under which tax abatements are provided, eligibility criteria, the mechanism by which taxes are abated, provisions for recapturing abated taxes, and the types of commitments made by tax abatement recipients - The gross dollar amount of taxes abated during the period - Commitments made by a government, other than to abate taxes, as part of a tax abatement agreement.